 In Michigan, a judge can award alimony as a condition of divorce.
 This type of spousal support is typically given to a spouse who earns significantly less than the other.
 Many people mistakenly believe that alimony will automatically be awarded to the lower-earning spouse — but that is not how it works.

 Alimony is awarded on a case-by-case basis.
 Judges will consider factors like the financial history of the marriage, both parties’ ability to work, and behavior during the marriage.
-This means that even if you are the higher-earning spouse, you could still avoid paying alimony in Michigan.
+This means that even if you are a higher-earning spouse, you could still avoid paying alimony in Michigan.

 Our Michigan family law attorneys at Alward Fisher can try to help reduce or eliminate your alimony payments.
 Our alimony lawyers have more than 100 years of combined experience, giving us in-depth knowledge of Michigan alimony law.
 For more information about how to avoid paying spousal support and protect your rights, contact us today for a free consultation.